meskoj/Reseach_Track_nw/README.md

 ## How to run the program
 Before starting is necessary to install ROS, to do so follow the instruction on [ROS wiki](https://wiki.ros.org/ROS/Installation) (for the simulation was used the Noetic version).
-Then, is necessary to setup the workspace and create a package called _assignment_2_2023_.
+Then, it is necessary to setup the workspace and create a package called _assignment_2_2023_.
-In order to run the script, clone the folder inside the package and start _roscore_ using:
+In order to run the script, clone the folder inside the package (ensure not to include the Git project folder within the package) and start the roscore by using the following command:
 ```bash
 $ roscore
 ```